 St. Ethelbert's R.C.P.
-School, Bolton Admission Policy 2024-2025
+School, Bolton Admission Policy 2025-2026

-St. Ethelbert's is a Roman Catholic Primary School under the trusteeship of the Diocese of Salford and is maintained by Bolton Local Authority.
-As a Voluntary Aided primary school, the school's Governing Board is the Admission Authority and is responsible for taking decisions on applications for admissions.
-For the school year commencing September 2024, the Governing Board has set its admission number at 30.
+St. Ethelbert's is a Roman Catholic Primary School under the trusteeship of the Diocese of Salford It is a Voluntary Academy maintained by the directors of the St. Teresa of Calcutta Catholic Multi-Academy Trust.
+The Local Governing Board is the Admissions Authority and is responsible for taking all decisions on applications for admissions.
+The coordination of admissions arrangements is undertaken by Bolton Local Authority.

+For the school year commencing September 2025, the Local Governing Board has set its admission number at 30.

-Admission to the school will be made by the Governing Board.
-All preferences listed on the Local Authority preference form will be considered on an equal basis with the following set of admissions criteria forming a priority order where there are more applications for admissions than the school has places available:
+Admission to the school will be determined by the Local Governing Board.
+Places will first be offered to children with an Education Health Care Plan (EHCP), where the school is named.
+Following this, all preferences listed on the Local Authority preference form will be considered on an equal basis with the following set of admissions criteria forming a priority order where there are more applications for admissions than the school has places available:

 - 1. Baptised Catholic Looked After and previously Looked After children. - 2.
-Baptised Catholic children who will have a brother or sister attending the school at the time of admission and who are resident in the catchment area of St. Ethelbert's RCP School within the parish of Christ the Redeemer or who are resident in the parish of St. Vincent's. - 3.
-Baptised Catholic children in the catchment area of St. Ethelbert's RCP School within the parish of Christ the Redeemer or who are resident in the parish of St. Vincent's. - 4.
+Baptised Catholic children who will have a brother or sister attending the school at the time of admission and who are resident in the catchment area of St. Ethelbert's RCP School within the parish of Christ the Redeemer; or who are resident in the parish of St. Vincent's. - 3.
+Baptised Catholic children in the catchment area of St. Ethelbert's RCP School within the parish of Christ the Redeemer; or who are resident in the parish of St. Vincent's. - 4.
 Baptised Catholic children who will have a brother or sister attending the school at the time of admission and who are resident in another parish. - 5.
 Other Baptised Catholic children - 6.
 Other Looked After and previously Looked After children. - 7.
 Catechumens and members of an Eastern Christian Church - 8.
 Non-Catholic children who have a sibling in school at the time of admission - 9.
 Other children.